zhyph/scrape-mediux/README.md

 - **Extracts and saves** unique Mediux set URLs to a text file.
 - **Handles early termination** and ensures all processed data is saved.
 - **Outputs files for kometa and plex-poster-set-helper**
-  - You can use the `ppsh-bulk.txt` content together with bbrown430 script [plex-poster-set-helper](https://github.com/bbrown430/plex-poster-set-helper) to automatically download the posters to your plex library.
+  - You can use the `ppsh-bulk.txt` content together with bbrown430 script [plex-poster-set-helper](https://github.com/bbrown430/plex-poster-set-helper) to automatically download the posters to your Plex library.
-  - Or, you can use the `*_data.txt` content together with the [kometa](https://github.com/Kometa-Team/Kometa) script to automatically download the posters to your plex library, if you are interested check this [kometa wiki page](https://kometa.wiki/en/latest/kometa/guides/mediux/?h=mediux) for more information.
+  - Or, you can use the `*_data.txt` content together with the [kometa](https://github.com/Kometa-Team/Kometa) script to automatically download the posters to your Plex library.
+For more information, check this [kometa wiki page](https://kometa.wiki/en/latest/kometa/guides/mediux/?h=mediux).

 ## Requirements

-- Python >=3.9
+- Python >=3.9 (if running locally)
+- Docker (if running in a container)

 Follow the **Recommended naming scheme** from [TRaSH Guides](https://trash-guides.info/), use the following naming scheme for your folders: